 In the lists of resources and assessments, notice that the colors match the skill colors from the Choose Your Assignments page.
 This will help you quickly identify the skill that each item relates to.

 Use the links on the right to add more assessments or resources .
 (This will take you back to the Choose Your Assignments page.)

 If you want to delete a resource or assessment, select it.
 Then, in the pop-up window that opens, select Delete .

-To hide a list of resources or assessments, select the to the left of the list's name (it will change from to after you select it).
+To hide a list of resources or assessments, select the up arrow to the left of the list's name (it will change from an up arrow to a down arrow after you select it).

-If you want to print the Lesson Plan, select Print or Create PDF (or just ) at the bottom of the page .
+If you want to print the Lesson Plan, select the PDF icon at the bottom of the page .
 This creates a printable PDF version of the Lesson Plan as it appears on the screen and downloads it to your computer.

 When you have finished assigning skills, resources, and assessments to days, you're ready to generate your Lesson Plan.
 Generating does two things: